-The best free ad blockers of 2019
+The best free ad blockers

 Ad blockers are the obvious solution to removing unwanted ads on the web.
 Paid ad blockers are typically the best option if you want something that works the best, but many free ad blockers might just get the job done for you.

 Below, you’ll find our detailed overview of the best free ad blockers available.
-No ad blocker is perfect, however, so you’ll find you may need to try out multiple options to find the right fit.
+No ad blocker is perfect, however, so you may need to try out multiple options to find the right fit.

 Note: If all you’re looking to do is get rid of annoying pop-up advertisements, check out our guide on the best popup ad blockers.